Intermittent-Fasting’s Sneak-Attack On Obesity & Metabolic-Illness:

 But the most-encouraging part of the work is implied by the “clockless” mice,

-You can use that timer on the outside to adjust when your natural one goes weird on the outside.
+You can use that timer on the outside to adjust when your natural one goes weird on the inside.

 You may not be destined to be an Obese, Diabetic, “Clockless” mouse.